shayaantx/botdarr/README.md

 # Summary

-Made this simple slack/discord/telegram/matrix bot so I could access radarr, sonarr, and lidarr all from a multiple slack/discord/telegram/matrix channels without a UI/server.
+Made this simple multi chat-client bot to access radarr, sonarr, and lidarr without a UI/server.

 <br/>